-The authorization process for both USFWS and NMFS involves development of a detailed marine mammal monitoring and mitigation plan (4MP).
-The 4MP provides a detailed description and methodology for the implementation of mitigation measures and for the monitoring and reporting of project activities.
-The 4MP is generally submitted to the Service after the IHA or LOA application has been reviewed by the Service, so that any agency concerns or mitigation methods can be incorporated into the monitoring program strategy.
+The authorization process for both USFWS and NMFS involves developing a detailed marine mammal monitoring and mitigation plan (4MP).
+The 4MP provides a detailed description and methodology for implementing mitigation measures and for monitoring and reporting project activities.
+The 4MP is generally submitted to the Service after the IHA or LOA application has been reviewed by the Service, so that agency concerns or mitigation methods can be incorporated into the monitoring program strategy.